rudijs/koa-json-logger/README.md

 The basic goal of this module is to create log entries in JSON format for each HTTP request.

-Success (<400) log entries will contain Request details, Response status code and Response time.
+Success (<400) log entries will contain Request adn Response details.

-Error (>=400) log entries will contain Request details, Response status code, Response time and Error details.
+Error (>=400) log entries will contain Request, Response and Error details.

 Success and Error logs will have their own file (two files).